Threespot/frontline-sass/README.md

 ## About Threespot

-Threespot is a design and development agency from Washington, DC.
-We work for organizations that we believe are making a positive change in the world.
-Find out more [about us](https://www.threespot.com), [our projects](https://www.threespot.com/work) or [hire us](https://www.threespot.com/agency/hire-us)!
+Threespot is an independent digital agency hell-bent on helping those, and only those, who are committed to helping others.
+Find out more at [https://www.threespot.com](https://www.threespot.com).

 [![Threespot](https://avatars3.githubusercontent.com/u/370822?v=3&s=100)](https://www.threespot.com)